james-wilder/betdaq/README.md

 packages but none worked so I rolled my own that is just about enough for the task.

 TODO:

-* any other documentation for the structs?
+* pull out acceptable values for parameters into enum type
 * get rid of Call... prefix on API methods by changing all the struct names to not clash?
 Or move package?
-* pull out acceptable values for parameters into enum type
 * change package name to betdaq
 * simplify method calls for no/few parameters? (eg GetOddsLadder())
+* why is GetPricesRequest.ThresholdAmount is string?
+* go test failing due to redefined main func
+* fix the many, many lint issues
+* hard-code simpleType PolarityEnum